Pobl Living: Privacy Notice Information

 Sometimes we process your personal information because, as a business, we have a responsibility and legitimate reason to provide a service.
 We only do this, though, when we’re confident that you would reasonably expect us to do so, for example, e.g. when you assist us with completing surveys that we’re undertaking in order for us to improve the services that we undertake on your behalf.

-In some instances, we may require your consent in order to process your personal information.
+In some instances, we may require your consent in order to process your personal information, for example, if we wanted to use your photograph in a publication.
 If we do, we will make this clear to you and will not process your information unless you consent to us doing so.
 You will then be given the option to withdraw your consent at any time.